 Despite all this expansion, CEO Bryce Phillips emphasizes that quality will always trump quantity for evo.

-“We are twenty years in, so, in the scheme of things, we have moved slowly,” Phillips says.
+“We are twenty years in, so, in the scheme of things, we have moved slowly,” Phillips said.
 “We look to have a positive impact on each of the communities that we are a part of while delivering highly differentiated customer experiences across the board.”

 According to Phillips, the continued demand for human connection and hands-on service from evo’s customers has been a leading factor in keeping the retailer’s stores busy in a virtual world.

-“The pandemic has shined a bright light on what matters most,” Phillips says.
+“The pandemic has shined a bright light on what matters most,” Phillips said.
 “The desire to get outside has definitely driven incremental traffic and for us, [especially] combined with the experiences that we deliver in our stores.”